junit-team/junit5/README.md

 executing `gradlew -PenableJaCoCo clean jacocoRootReport`.
 The results will be available in `build/reports/jacoco/jacocoRootReport/html/index.html`.

-## Gradle Build Scans and Build Caching
+## Gradle Enterprise

 [![Revved up by Gradle Enterprise](https://img.shields.io/badge/Revved%20up%20by-Gradle%20Enterprise-06A0CE?logo=Gradle&labelColor=02303A)](https://ge.junit.org/scans)

-JUnit 5 utilizes [Gradle Enterprise](https://gradle.com/) for _Build Scans_ and the
+JUnit 5 utilizes [Gradle Enterprise](https://gradle.com/) for _Build Scans_, _Build Cache_, and _Test Distribution_.

+The latest Build Scans are available on [ge.junit.org](https://ge.junit.org/).
+Currently, only core team members can publish Build Scans and use Test Distribution on that server.
+You can, however, publish a Build Scan to [scans.gradle.com](https://scans.gradle.com/) by using the `--scan` parameter explicitly.

-_Remote Build Cache_.
-An example build scan for JUnit 5 can be viewed [here](https://ge.junit.org/s/2vwrn4rn67dky).
-Currently, only core team members can publish build scans.
-The remote build cache, however, is enabled by default for everyone so that local builds can reuse task outputs from previous CI builds.
+The remote Build Cache is enabled by default for everyone so that local builds can reuse task outputs from previous CI builds.

 ## Building from Source